youngheoncho/HelloWorld/01.First-app/README.md

 ### Basic web app
 It is the most basic type of an app for webOS TV, and it can be referred to as a packaged web app as it is provided as a package.

-You sumbit the package of your app where all the resources are included, and when a user downloads the package and installs the app, the resources will also be installed in their device.
+You submit the package of your app where all the resources are included, and when a user downloads the package and installs the app, the resources will also be installed in their device.
 So when there is a change to the package, code or resources, you need to submit a new package with the change.

 ![image](https://github.com/youngheoncho/webos-hackathon/assets/111717000/0bee5961-cc9e-4385-9be7-a9a6a9e7637a)